-- 1. On the MBG main page, click the Service configuration tab and then click WebRTC. - 2.
+- 1. On the MBG main page, click the Teleworking tab and click WebRTC. - 2.
 Click Download SDK.
-The file (webrtc.zip) is downloaded in accordance with your web browser setup. - Move to file to a location of your choosing (if necessary), unzip it and examine the contents.

-The SDK is an archive (zipped file) that contains:

-- o JavaScript libraries: - o miwebphone.js is the SIP web phone used with Subscriber call mode. - o miwebrtc.js is proprietary JavaScript required by the default web pages. - o sip<-x.x.x>.js is the SIP stack that is used by miwebphone.js. - o jquery.js is a well-known library required by miwebphone.js. - PHP templates and their static resources.
+The file (webrtc.zip) is downloaded in accordance with your web browser setup. - 3.
+Move to file to a location of your choosing (if necessary), unzip it and examine the contents.
+The SDK is an archive (zipped file) that contains: - JavaScript libraries: - miwebphone.js is the SIP web phone used with Subscriber call mode. - miwebrtc.js is proprietary JavaScript required by the default web pages. - sip<-x.x.x>.js is the SIP stack that is used by miwebphone.js. - jquery.js is a well-known library required by miwebphone.js. - PHP templates and their static resources.
 The templates are dynamic pages containing credentials which may differ according to the user identity or time of use: - index.php is the default template for Subscriber call mode.
 It includes a login interface and the SIP credentials required to enable the web phone (miwebphone.js) to work properly.
-As with any web site, it is the main page that allows dynamic content. - config.php contains WebRTC settings configured on MBG, which are used to generate dynamic web pages. - o call.php is the default template for Anonymous call mode.
+As with any web site, it is the main page that allows dynamic content. - config.php contains WebRTC settings configured on MBG, which are used to generate dynamic web pages. - call.php is the default template for Anonymous call mode.
 It includes ephemeral credentials delivered through CAPTCHA verification.
 You can make this file "plug and play" by adding a destination number or SIP URI to it.
 The number/URI must also be configured on the ICP.